 Final Words on The Best Things to do in Viñales, Cuba

 We hope you enjoy your trip to Viñales – the scenery, and tranquil nature of the UNESCO World Heritage Viñales Valley is a gorgeous retreat for a while.
-This valley of tobacco, of coffee and unique rock formations, is a sleepy place, where if you stay rather than just day trip here you’ll get to experience rural Cuba at its very best.
+This valley of tobacco, coffee, and unique rock formations, is a sleepy place, where if you stay rather than just take a day trip here you’ll get to experience rural Cuba at its very best.
 We just want to know how long you plan to stay!

 Cuba’s Best is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.